Sarah627/Java_miniatures/README.md

 - `//` double slashes for single line comments and `/* comments lines go here */` for multiple lines of comments (for those who are new to programming, comments are sentences or lines won't be treated as code or instruction they will be ignored by the compiler, programmers use comments to clarify points about their code, like comments show incomplete implementation or reference to the original source code or even to clear confusion about the code they wrote)

-- java is case-sensitive language (you get syntax error if you mistyped a keyword or wrote its letter capital rather than small or vice versa), e.g.
+- Java is case-sensitive language (you get syntax error if you mistyped a keyword or wrote its letter capital rather than small or vice versa), e.g.

   > `Public void fun(){...}` --> syntax error (Public is not a keyword)